Yeeejlin/PHBS_BlockChain_2018/README.md

 ## 3. Research Idea

-Twitter volume indicates the global total discussion trends and interests on Twitter, and the Google Trends measures the query frequency and statistics of certain key words within one period by analyzing global searching behaviors.
+Twitter Volume indicates the global total discussion trends and interests on Twitter, and the Google Trends measures the query frequency and statistics of certain key words within one period by analyzing global searching behaviors.
 This report aims to quantify the long-term relationship between Internet social media trends, namely Twitter Volume and Google Trends of Bitcoin, and the Bitcoin price.
 In this case, this report attempts to provide a way for predicting Bitcoin price under the context of Internet social media information interaction in the long run.

 ## 4. Data